 How to Choose Your Tree

 Choosing a living Christmas tree takes a little advance planning.
-First, you have to decide where you want to plant it after the holidays.
+First you have to decide where you want to plant it after the holidays.
 Coniferous trees need full sun so pick a sunny spot.
 You also have to take into consideration how large your tree will be when it is full grown.
-I’m sure you have seen those houses which are being eaten by an enormous pine tree that was placed too close to the structure when the homeowners planted it.
+I’m sure you have seen those houses which are being eaten by an enormous pine tree that was planted too close to the structure when the homeowners planted it.
 Give your tree plenty of space for it to grow and stay healthy.
 Crowding your trees by buildings or other trees can result in diseases or pest infestations that could kill your tree.

 Head out to your local nursery in the fall to pick out your tree.
 If you wait until December, there won’t be as many trees to choose from.
 Most nurseries are willing to hold your tree until the holidays, so go early for the best selection.
 They will also be selling only those trees that will grow in your growing zone so you don’t have to worry about whether or not the tree you choose will survive in your climate.
 They can also help you choose a tree that will fit in the space in your yard that you have chosen.

 If you live in an area where the ground freezes in the winter, dig the hole where you plan to plant your tree before winter.
 The hole should be twice as wide as the root ball of your tree.
 Leave the soil that you have dug out nearby, covered with a tarp to protect it from the weather.
 You will be using it to fill in the hole when you plant your tree.
 Fill the hole with leaves or mulch and then mark the hole with a large stake so that no one will fall into it.

 How to Care for Your Tree